ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-6-polymorphism.rst

 2. Polymorphic parameters such as ``print(Shape)`` being called with different subclass types.
 3. Polymorphic array and ArrayList types such as ``Shape[] shapeArray = { new Rectangle(), new Square() };``

 In all of these cases, there are no errors at compile-time because the compiler checks that the "subclass is-a superclass" relationship is true.
 But at run-time, the Java interpreter will use the object's actual subclass type and call the subclass methods for any overriden methods.
-This is why they are polymorphic -- the same code can have different results depending on the object's actual type at runtime.
+This is why they are polymorphic -- the same code can have different results depending on the object's actual type at run-time.

 |Exercise| **Check your understanding**